sonali23032001/Uber-Data-Analysis/README.md

   - Based on the results and actions taken, the analysis process may be refined or expanded in subsequent iterations.
   - Continuous feedback and analysis help in improving the understanding of Uber ride data.

-This breakdown aligns the provided R code with each phase of the data analysis process.